 - While many institutions have waived overdraft fees during this time, servicers should also consider proactively contacting borrowers prior to commencing post-relief automatic ACH payments in order to avoid payment shock and overdrafts.

-- Institutions should implement strong controls, policies and procedures to ensure compliance with relevant loss mitigation laws, rules, and regulations such as the CARES Act and Real Estate Settlement Procedures Act, which in turn may minimise Unfair, Deceptive, or Abusive Acts or Practices (UDAAP) risk.
+- Institutions should implement strong controls, policies and procedures to ensure compliance with relevant loss mitigation laws, rules, and regulations such as the CARES Act and Real Estate Settlement Procedures Act, which in turn may minimize Unfair, Deceptive, or Abusive Acts or Practices (UDAAP) risk.

 As many borrowers sought mortgage relief as a result of COVID-19-related hardships, many institutions offered relief in the form of mortgage forbearance.
 As initial forbearance periods approach expiration, borrowers may request, and in some cases be entitled to, an extension as they continue to experience financial hardship.
-As such, it is imperative for financial institutions to finalise and implement a strategic approach ahead of forbearance-period expirations.
+As such, it is imperative for financial institutions to finalize and implement a strategic approach ahead of forbearance-period expirations.